irismessage/irismessage.github.io/_posts/2023-03-25-manifesto.md

 ## The failures of other movements

-This is the inevitable part of my manifesto where I spend my time complaining about other people who I mostly agree with.
+This is the inevitable part of my manifesto where I spend my time complaining about other people's manifestos.

 Marxist-Leninists failed by attempting to pre-empt the progression of society.
 Their "Vanguard Party of the Revolution" doctrine casted them as saviours who would take their understanding of socio-economics and impose it on the human race by military force.
 Marx and Engels wrote predictions of the future of humanity, not instructions.